April 13, 2024

 Ultimately, whether to elect to be taxed as an S-Corp is up to you and the unique circumstances of your business.

-Will my business qualify as an S-Corp?
+Will My Business Qualify as an S-Corp?

 There are a handful of criteria that your business must meet in order to qualify as an S-Corp: